Third Energy UK

 The company is 97 per cent owned by a private equity arm of Barclays bank, Barclays Natural Resources Investment (later renamed Global Natural Resource Investments), which in 2014 described Third Energy as a 'start-up business that is focused on acquiring and developing gas assets in the Southern North Sea and Central North Sea.
 In February 2017 it emerged that Third Energy had recorded yet another profit loss, this time £3.8m for the 2015 financial year.
 Several months later, in May, Barclays announced at its AGM that it would be selling its holdings in the firm in the near future.

-As of January 2018 the company's latest accounts remained five months overdue.
-UK business secretary Greg Clark announced that no decision would be made to give Third Energy the go-ahead to frack at KM8 until the company had submitted these overdue accounts and the Treasury had assessed its financial resilence, including its ability to clean up the site once operations had ceased.
+In January 2018, the company's latest accounts remained five months overdue.
+Following pressure from campaigners and Nth Yorkshire residents, UK business secretary Greg Clark subsequently announced that no decision would be made to give Third Energy the go-ahead to frack at KM8 until the company had submitted these overdue accounts and the Treasury had assessed its financial resilience, including its ability to clean up the site once operations had ceased.

 One of the firm's key directors John Dewar resigned as a company director in January 2018.